rupakg/sls-meetup-alexa-skill/README.md

 ## Test the Skill

 First enable testing for the skill.
+We will be using the Alexa Simulator to test our skill.

 We start by typing **meetup events**, and we hear the welcome response.

 Then, we type in **my events**, and we hear the list of events.

 ![image](https://user-images.githubusercontent.com/8188/44305392-3bbac680-a344-11e8-9660-114e70c02f39.png)

+And, we have a working Alexa Skill that speaks out the latest meetup events.

 ## Logs